 Not surprisingly, many patients come to me complaining of back pain.
 It then becomes my job to investigate the origin of the back pain.
 First of all, the term back pain can refer to pretty much any area from just below the neck down to the pelvic region.
 Along the length of the spine various … Read moreRead More >

 I have learned to trust my patients.
 Very often when I first meet with a new patient I find that if I listen long enough, the patient will tell me exactly what is happening to them.
 Basically, they will diagnose themselves.
 This is not to say that I don’t perform my initial exam, perform orthopedic … Read moreRead More >

 Despite having been in existence for over 100 years, a surprising number of people don’t really understand the basic principles of chiropractic care and treatment.
-To a certain extent, the fault lies in the inability the field of chiropractic to fully present a coherent picture of what it does.
-The field of chiropractic has over … Read moreRead More >
+To a certain extent, the fault lies in the inability of the field of chiropractic to fully present a coherent picture of what it does.
+The field of chiropractic has … Read moreRead More >

 So many things in life have unintended consequences.
 Although marvels of human innovation, automobiles that speed us from place to place and our computers and cell phones that connect us all together do have downsides.
 One of those downsides is neck pain.
 In the case of automobiles the cause of the downside is clear.
 A … Read moreRead More >

 A herniated disc is best seen on an MRI.
 While X-rays will show the position and alignment of the bones in the spine, it takes an MRI to visualize the soft tissue.
 This includes the tendons, ligaments, muscles and discs.
 The discs are the shock absorbers that lie in between the individual vertebrae that comprise … Read moreRead More >